vitiral/fiction-civboot/toll/healing1.md

 "I'm still wondering whether I even want to feel better" Toll said "or whether I just want to follow Jaime's lead."

-"Don't do that!" she yelled in anger.
+"Don't do that!" she hissed in anger.
 "Don't do that... we need you.
-I need you!" she started crying, her tear free cheeks flooding freely "I've already lost the world, I can't loose you too.
+I need you." she started crying, her tear free cheeks flooding freely "I've already lost the world, I can't loose any more.
 I can't loose another friend.
 Not now.
 Please don't say that."

 "I won't do it" Toll said, putting his arm around her and holding her body close to his "but I can't say I don't think about it.
-I think we are all thinking about it.
-It's one of the few coherent thoughts I have now, one of the few things that reminds me I'm still here."
+It's one of the few coherent thoughts I have, one of the few things that reminds me I'm still here."
 She put her face into his shoulder, her sobs beginning to lessen.

 His hand moved up, stroking the hair on her forehead away.
 "Don't worry about me, I'm not going anywhere.
 I think you're right, we need to start doing something.
 But let's leave it at that for the day?
 I feel tired again and want to lie down."
 Toll pushed his oatmeal away, only half eaten.
-The kitchen was a mess, full of half eaten food poorly cleaned.
+The kitchen was a mess, full of half eaten food on unclean dishes.

 She was right of course, they would at least have to start cleaning properly.
 Cooking real food again, taking care of the vertical farm.
 And then there was